 (AP) US factory activity expanded last month at the fastest pace in 2 years, an encouraging sign that manufacturing could lift economic growth and hiring in the coming months.

-The Institute for Supply Management, a trade group of purchasing managers, said Friday that its manufacturing index rose in October to 56.4.
-That's up from 56.2 in September.
+The Institute for Supply Management, a trade group of purchasing managers, said Tuesday that its manufacturing index rose in September to 56.2, the highest since April 2011.
+That's up from 55.7 in August and the fourth straight increase in the index.
 A reading above 50 indicates growth.

 Manufacturers added jobs last month at the fastest pace in more than a year and ramped up production.
 They also received new orders at a healthy pace, though slower than in August.